-Legislation requires the Trustees to adopt more conservative methods of funding assessment (known as the "Statutory Funding Objective") in future.
-This requirement is designed to encourage pension scheme Trustees and employers to improve more quickly the funding position of pension schemes that are in deficit by using more conservative future assumptions in actuarial valuations and shorter periods to eliminate deficits.
+Legislation requires the Trustees to adopt conservative methods of funding assessment (known as the "Statutory Funding Objective").
+This requirement is designed to encourage pension scheme Trustees and employers to quickly improve the funding position of pension schemes that are in deficit by using conservative future assumptions in actuarial valuations and short periods to eliminate deficits.